ioannisGiak89/fsa-authorities/README.md

 #### compare

-Compare food hygiene rating distributions of two or more authorities
+Compare the food hygiene rating distributions of two or more authorities

 | Flags        | Shorthand   | Description